Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `vanish`: The object will be directly removed from the game peacefully instead of actually getting killed.
   - `sell`: If the object is a **building** with buildup, it will be sold instead of destroyed.

-If this option is not set, the self-destruction logic will not be enabled. `AutoDeath.VanishAnimation` can be set to animation to play at object's location if `vanish` behaviour is chosen.
+If this option is not set, the self-destruction logic will not be enabled. `AutoDeath.VanishAnimation(s)` can be set to animation to play at object's location if `vanish` behaviour is chosen.
+If more than one animation is listed, a random one is selected.
+If both are set, `AutoDeath.VanishAnimations` will override `AutoDeath.VanishAnimation`.

 ```{note}
 Please notice that if the object is a unit which carries passengers, they will not be released even with the `kill` option **if you are not using Ares 3.0+**.